MoBensaleh/Footy-Fetch/README.md

 ![](FootyFetch-GIF.gif)

 ## Overview
-[**Footy Fetch**](https://footy-fetch.vercel.app) is a MERN stack application designed to showcase my dual passions for soccer and cutting-edge technology, particularly in the realms of AI and data analytics.
-The application fetches and categorizes soccer-related posts from [r/soccer](https://www.reddit.com/r/soccer/), provides data analytics on posts and user interactions, and integrates with the OpenAI ChatGPT API for enriched user engagement.
+[**Footy Fetch**](https://footy-fetch.vercel.app) is a MERN stack application designed to showcase my dual passions for football and cutting-edge technology, particularly in the realms of AI and data analytics.
+The application fetches and categorizes football-related posts from [r/football](https://www.reddit.com/r/football/), provides data analytics on posts and user interactions, and integrates with the OpenAI ChatGPT API for enriched user engagement.

 ## Key Features
 * **Reddit API Integration:** Integration and utilization of an API by fetching football-related posts from Reddit.